SB Nation Reacts: Looking at the Athletics Potential Relocation - News Break

 SB Nation Reacts: Looking at the Athletics Potential Relocation

 Welcome to SB Nation Reacts, a survey of fans across MLB.
 Each week, we send 30 polls to plugged-in fans from each team.
 Astros fans, sign up HERE to join Reacts.
 There are two clubs constantly mentioned as potential relocation candidates in recent memory: the Oakland A’s and Tampa Bay Rays.
 For as long as I can remember in my adult life, anyway.
-I actually don’t consider it a baseball season now without mention of relocation for these two clubs.
-Thus far in 2021, the chatter is only getting louder in Oakland as the A’s and Major League Baseball are now entering the process to move the club.www.crawfishboxes.com
+I actually don’t consider it a baseball season now without mention of relocation for these two clubs.www.chatsports.com